-Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, “The time is fulfilled, and the kingdom of God is at hand.
-Repent, and believe in the gospel.”
+Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, “The time has come, and the kingdom of God is at hand.
+Repent, and believe the gospel.”

 According to Jesus, the Gospel (the good news) is the Kingdom of God.
 If you have any doubts just look at this sampling of how the Gospel is described: